dharada/openam/branches/openam_agent22_branch/products/webagents/docs/WINNT/iis/README.txt

 the library vendor or distributor in accordance with their terms and conditions.

-%% 2.1 Obtaining Visual Studio 6 or 7, cygwin or MKS Tool Kit
+%% 2.1 Obtaining Visual Studio 6 or 7, MKS Tool Kit

-Please install Visual Studio 6 or 7 and cygwin or MKS Tool Kit before compiling the sources.
-Make sure that the PATH variable is updated with the locations of Visual Studio 6 or 7 and MKS Tool Kit.
-You can run vsvars32.bat in a command prompt and set the variables.
+Please install Visual Studio 6 or 7 and MKS Tool Kit before compiling the sources.
+Make sure that the PATH variable is updated with the locations of Visual Studio 6 or 7 and MKS Tool Kit

-Please note that while using cygwin to build the samples, PATH, INCLUDE and LIB environment variables have to be set manually.
-You can start a Visual Studio command prompt and run echo %PATH%, echo %LIB% and echo %INCLUDE% to get the values.
-You can then set them either by using export in cygwin shell or through the system properties of Windows.

-%% 2.2 Obtaining LIBXML2 2.7.3
+%% 2.2 Obtaining LIBXML2 2.6.23

 Follow these steps to obtain the LIBXML2:

 2.2.1 Open the web page: http://www.zlatkovic.com/pub/libxml/
-2.2.2 Download libxml2-2.7.3.win32.zip
+2.2.2 Download libxml2-2.6.23+.win32.zip
 2.2.3 Uncompress the zip file.
 2.2.4 cp <libxml2-install-dir>\include\libxml\* <opensso_webagent>\extlib\WINNT\libxml2\include\libxml2\libxml
 2.2.5 cp <libxml2-install-dir>\lib\* <opensso_webagent>\extlib\WINNT\libxml2\lib